ursa-mikail/sql_csv_yaml_json_porting/yaml_csv_sql_export_to_csv/readme.md

 A search based on the hash keys are conducted, then exported (exportable) to another csv.

-yaml file convert to csv inserted to sql and exported out to csv
+yaml file converted to csv, then inserted to sql, and exported out to csv:
 ![csv](csv_sql_export_csv.png)